-WESTERN INDIA BIRDING TOUR: DETAILED ITINERARY
+WESTERN INDIA TOUR: DETAILED ITINERARY

 Western India: Day 1 Our tour begins this afternoon at Amritsar in India’s Punjab, where we will stay for two nights in the holy city of the Sikhs.